LiveMore equity release plans reviewed (and calculator)

 Significant life event waiver: For joint applications, if you repay the lifetime mortgage within three years of the date the first borrower died or moved into long-term care, an Early Repayment Charge (ERC) is not applied.

-Downsizing protection: If after 5 years, you move to a property that doesn't meet LiveMore's lending criteria and you are unable to transfer the mortgage, you can repay the loan in full without incurring any early repayment charges (ERCs).
+Downsizing protection: If you move to a property that doesn't meet LiveMore's lending criteria and you are unable to transfer the mortgage, you can repay the loan in full without incurring any early repayment charges (ERCs).
+Including moving to overseas properties, which they will not lend on.

-Partial repayments: You can repay up to 10% of the loan amount each year without penalty.
+Partial repayments: You can repay up to 10% of the loan balance each year without penalty, or 15% with Five Year ERC plans.
 There is a minimum payment amount of £200, and you can repay up to 12 times per year.
 Your annual allowance is renewed on the anniversary of the date the borrowing completes.
 Any unused balance does not roll over into the following year.

 LiveMore's equity release underwriting